 - Represented Israeli pharmaceutical company in dispute with U.S.-based joint venture partner.

 - Represented Australian sunless tanning company in litigation with U.S. competitor.

-- Represented real estate brokerage firm in litigation alleging that the firm convinced a client to lease more space than it needed based on assurances that it would find subtenants for the excess space.
+- Represented real estate brokerage firm in litigation alleging that it convinced a client to lease more space than it needed based on assurances that it would find subtenants for the excess space.

 - Represented broker dealer in disputes with competitors over poaching allegations.

 - Represented Unilever, Guittard Chocolate, Sun Products, Iovate Health, and Inko’s Tea in consumer class actions alleging deceptive sales and marketing practices.